 Nope.
-I do not build seat pans.
-My work begins when you send me a stock or custom made pan that is in decent shape.
-If you need a custom pan made for you, contact a local metalsmith/fabricator.
+I do not build seat pans or modify them.
+My work begins when you send me a stock or custom made motorcycle seat pan that is in decent shape.
+If you need a custom pan made for you, please contact a local metalsmith/fabricator.
 If you're pretty handy, you might find that it's something you can do on your own.
 Some have even had seat pans made at local vocational schools.
 I work with all pans, whether they be metal, plastic, fiberglass or wood -- they just need to be in good shape.
 Good shape means minimal rust and no cracks.

 what's better: leather or vinyl?

-All that being said, vinyl is easy to take care of, it's affordable, and many people are just going to confuse it for leather anyway.
+All that being said, the good thing about vinyl is that it's easy to clean and take care of, it's affordable, and many people are just going to confuse it for leather anyway.

 can I add an image or logo to my seat?